jcolag/entropy-arbitrage/2024-05-06-hidirellez.md

 Students...reacted badly to that.
 Some got the idea, but the less-diligent and more-anxiety-ridden cohorts managed to ignore my tiny tutorials and panicked as they tried to learn how to develop software in a bunch of different languages in seven days.
 Worse, it took a long time for me to *discover* this disconnect.
 I had a reputation as a harsh grader, largely from students who expected memorization to get them through a more analytical class, so many students assumed that I intended the more difficult task.

 Anyway, because I didn't want the language situation to cause any real frustration---I really only wanted the students to get experience with key features---I developed this interpreter, with configuration options that would provide the various features that I otherwise would have picked a "boring" language to showcase.
-And that flexibility allowed me to add features that a student couldn't quickly find elsewhere at the time, such as a [`COME FROM`](https://en.wikipedia.org/wiki/COMEFROM) statement.
+And that flexibility allowed me to add features that a student couldn't quickly find elsewhere at the time, such as a {% wiki COMEFROM|`COME FROM`|en %} statement.

 It could use some work to make it useful to anyone not solving one of my homework problems.
 For example, the language doesn't yet support strings or functions...but it *could*.